 Can I exercise if I have knee osteoarthritis?

 It’s not like the cartilage or cushioning in your knee is being worn away by moving it.
 That grinding sound is rarely a sign of something serious going on.
-More often than not it is due to inflammation.
-Osteoarthritis is a biological process.
-That means that there are many chemicals in our joints, and some of those chemicals might be harmful to our cartilage.
-Exercise and even running can decrease the concentration of the nasty chemicals in our knee.
+More often than not, it is due to inflammation.
+Osteoarthritis is a complex process.
+Your overall health, genetics and history of injuries all have a role in determining the fate of your joints.
+Biology has a lot of impact on the health of our cartilage.
+That means there are many chemicals in our joints, and some of those chemicals might be harmful to our cartilage.
+Exercise and even running can decrease the concentration of the nasty chemicals in our joints.
 This post helps explain the science of why exercise is beneficial to patients who suffer from osteoarthritis.

 Is it OK to exercise with pain?

 This is a very important issue for the older athlete.
 Many of you will have discomfort with certain activities.
-More often than not you should not stop exercising.
-There are no over-use tendon issues that are treated with rest.
+Usually, pain does not imply harm.
+Sometimes, it does.
+If you’re concerned, talk to your doctor.
+More often than not, you do not need to stop exercising.
+There are no over-use tendon issues that are treated with absolute rest.
 Our tendons can start to bother us for many reasons, but stopping an exercise program is rarely in your best interest.
 Stopping your exercises will result in loss of heart health, loss of muscle mass, loss of endurance, and often make it harder to get back into your exercise program.

-If you do choose to see a doctor, you must remember to ask if rest is necessary.
-If they say yes, then ask how long, and what are the potential downsides of not resting.
+If you choose to see a doctor, remember to ask if rest is necessary.
+If they say yes, then ask how long and what the potential downsides of not resting are.
 For example, groin pain with certain exercises could potentially indicate a stress fracture of the hip.
 You should not exercise with a stress fracture of your hip.
 But groin pain can also be due to a muscle strain.
 As I said before, the best treatment for a muscle strain is to stretch and strengthen it.
-So do not be afraid to ask your doctor pointed questions about what they believe the source of your pain is, how are they going to prove it, and whether or not continuing to exercise puts you at risk of developing a more serious injury.
+So do not be afraid to ask your doctor pointed questions about what they believe the source of your pain is, how they are going to prove it, and whether or not continuing to exercise puts you at risk of developing a more serious injury.

-In the end, the vast majority of senior athletes I see do not need to stop their exercises and frankly should not stop their exercises for mild aches and pains.
+In the end, most senior athletes I see do not need to stop their exercises and should not stop their exercises for mild aches and pains.
 You want to avoid potentially problematic issues like a stress fracture, but you never want the risk of the treatment to be higher than the risk of the injury.
-So take it upon yourself to ask what your doctor believes might be the cause of your pain.
+So, take it upon yourself to ask what your doctor believes might cause your pain.
 Have them clarify if any further tests are needed.
 Ask them if rest is absolutely needed.
 You will need a solid plan and goal if you aim to continue your exercise pursuits for years to come.

 Take-Home Points: